 Another important consideration is data accessibility.

-Cloud-based models have the advantage that you can access the system on-the-go.
+Cloud-based models have the advantage that you can access the system on the go.
 The data can be accessed from anywhere, using any device from across the globe.
 However, you will need a secure internet connection to do so.
-It gives you the liberty to make any changes online with admin authorized permission.
+It gives you the liberty to make any changes online with admin-authorized permission.

-All the data is stored in a cloud server that syncs in real-time with your primary device.
-Thus, users can view reporting data in real-time.
+All the data is stored in a cloud server that syncs in real time with your primary device.
+Thus, users can view reporting data in real time.

 Data Losing Risk

-With the traditional POS system, you lose risking all your data if the system crashes or encounters a bug as the information is locally stored on a closed network.
+With the traditional POS system, you lose all your data if the system crashes or encounters a bug as the information is locally stored on a closed network.
 If that happens, it will result in substantial losses for your business.

 Hardware

 When it comes to legacy systems, the hardware is usually big, heavy, and bulky.
 The most common size is a 15-inch screen.
 It offers stable touchscreen capabilities plus an easy-to-use interface.
-This large screen is often seen as an advantage by many because it prevents theft, whereas some considered it as a disadvantage as it is not portable.
+This large screen is often seen as an advantage by many because it prevents theft, whereas some consider it as a disadvantage as it is not portable.

 Legal systems are highly recommended for use by big restaurants or fast-food stores.